-I’m not a an actor on a television commercial or someone in a call center: I’m a real lawyer who has successfully tried serious injury and wrongful death cases in front of juries.
+I’m not a an actor on a television commercial or someone in a call center: I’m a real lawyer who has successfully tried serious injury and wrongful death cases in front of juries, and I successfully handled prior Pradaxa lawsuits.
 If you use the contact form below, the email goes to me.
-If you call (215) 931-2634, it will be answered by me or by my secretary, Cindy, who will help schedule your intake interview with Paula, one of our nurse paralegals who worked with patients as a nurse for years.
-We’re real people on the fifth floor of the Beasley Building trying to obtain answers and justice for individuals like you, not just put your name and number into a database.

 Background On The Undisclosed Pradaxa Side Effects